 Make the most of your Scholars experience by getting involved in the community!
-College Park Scholars has a rich history of supporting student organizations and runs a number of its own, making it easy to gain leadership experience right from the start of your college career.
+College Park Scholars has a rich history of supporting student organizations.
+We also run a number of our own student organizations, making it easy to gain leadership experience right from the start of your college career.
 (Many of these groups were, in fact, founded by Scholars students who saw a need within the community and worked with Scholars faculty and staff to fill it.)

-Cambridge Community Queers and Allies (CCQA) is a dialogue group for LGBTQ+ students and allies.
+Campus Queers & Allies (CQA) is a dialogue group for LGBTQ+ students and allies.
 Students meet weekly on Friday afternoons, covering a range of issues including building community, sexuality and gender, LGBTQ+ history, and media.